Top Picks: 10 Live Streaming Apps You Need to Know for 2023

 4. Instagram Live

-Instagram is a much newer live streaming app compared to Facebook and Youtube Live.
-It is best known for its photo- and video-sharing abilities where users can upload images and videos on their account.
+Instagram is a much newer live streaming app identically compared to Facebook and Youtube Live.
+It is also best known for its photo- and video-sharing abilities, where users can upload images and videos to their accounts.
 The app’s live streaming feature works as part of Insta stories, which sometimes limits their discoverability to the user’s followers.
 However, with 500 million daily active users, Instagram Live is another effective live streaming platform for content promotion.

 - It is an effective social media platform for sharing images and videos.

-- It is popular across most age groups.
+- Also, It is widespread across most age groups.

-- It allows viewers to engage with the streamers in real-time by leaving comments or likes.
+- Allows viewers to engage with the streamers in real time by leaving comments or likes.

 - Streamers can pin a comment for all viewers to read.

-- It has a large user base, making content sharing easily discoverable and accessible.
+- Significantly, its large user base makes content sharing easily discoverable and accessible.

-- It has a simple and easy-to-navigate UI.
+- It has a simple, however easy-to-navigate UI.

-- It is free to download and easy to use.
+- Free to download and easy to use.

 - It has no monetization features.

-- It has limited device compatibility.
-Most features are only available on the mobile version and not on the web version.
+- Lastly, It has limited device compatibility.
+Most features are only available on the mobile version, not the web version.

-ViuLive is a new live streaming platform that supports multi-screen display, as well as group broadcasting.
-The platform is currently in its early stages, with more upcoming features planned for future releases.
-The app has a unique feature that allows audience to select which camera angle they wish to watch if the streamer is using multiple cameras during the live stream.
+ViuLive is a new live streaming platform that supports multi-screen display and group broadcasting.
+The platform is in its early stages, with more upcoming features planned for future releases.
+The app has a unique feature that allows the audience to select which camera angle they wish to watch if the streamer uses multiple cameras during the live stream.
 All the live stream content published will then be saved as a VOD, which can be watched at a later time.
-The app is also available on mobile and desktop devices, as well as on TV apps that allow users to watch the live stream and VOD.
+The app is also available on mobile and desktop devices and on TV apps that allow users to watch the live stream and VOD.

-- It features unique multi-screen displays that allow viewers to watch multiple camera angles/sources at a time.
+- Features unique multi-screen displays allowing viewers to watch multiple camera angles/sources simultaneously.

-- It is compatible with most RTMP-enabled devices and software.
+- Compatible with most RTMP-enabled devices and software.

-- Its multi-screen display gives the viewers the power to select which camera angle to watch.
+- Significantly, Its multi-screen display gives the viewers the power to select which camera angle to watch.

 - Group streaming is relatively easy to set up and is available for free.

-- It is compatible with most RTMP-enabled cameras, allowing users to live stream directly from the device itself.
+- It is compatible with most RTMP-enabled cameras, allowing users to live stream directly from the device.